League of Ireland: Second level

 A second division known as the B Division was introduced in 1964–65, featuring reserve teams and emerging senior teams.
-While there was no formal promotion and relegation to and from the A Division, a number of B Division teams, including Athlone Town, Bray Wanderers, Home Farm, Longford Town, Monaghan United and UCD, were subsequently elected to the A Division.
+This led to the original league occasionally being referred to as the A Division.
+While there was no formal promotion and relegation to and from the A Division, a number of B Division teams — including Athlone Town, Bray Wanderers, Home Farm, Longford Town, Monaghan United and UCD — were subsequently elected to the A Division.

-The B Division was replaced as the second-level division by the First Division in 1985, featuring first teams and promotion and relegation to and from the new Premier Division.
+In 1985, the B Division was replaced as the second-level of the football pyramid when the First Division was introduced to the League of Ireland.
+The First Division consisted solely of first teams, with promotion to and relegation from the new Premier Division.

 Third level

 A third division known as the A Championship was introduced in 2008, and like the former B Division featured reserve teams and emerging senior teams.
 However, unlike the B Division, there was promotion and relegation between the Premier Division, First Division and A Championship.

 The A Championship was disbanded following the conclusion of the 2011 season.

 The FAI announced a new third tier, the National League, on 12 December 2024.
 The National League will be integrated into the existing football pyramid in Ireland, offering a clear route for promotion and relegation to and from the League of Ireland.
 The FAI aims to recruit 20 clubs in total for the new league, split into north and south divisions.
+On 19 December 2025, fifteen clubs were announced as the founding teams of the FAI National League, a new step in the Republic of Ireland football league pyramid.
+The competition is expected to commence with a truncated league season, beginning in Autumn 2026.